 Senior change manager supporting Olin Business School, School of Medicine, University College, Division of Biology & Biomedical Sciences, University Advancement, Student Financial Services and University Financial Services

-“I’m thrilled to participate in this project that is doing work so central to the university’s mission,” said Lisa.
+“I’m thrilled to participate in this project that is doing work so central to the university’s mission,” Malone said.
 “Through Workday, we can offer students a modern interface and new robust capabilities, including mobile access, to manage their academic progress.
 As the parent of a grad student, I know how vital this is.”

 Senior change manager supporting Arts & Sciences, Beyond Boundaries, Teaching & Learning Center.
 Sean also supports the project’s engagement with students.

-“In my work for the College, I really appreciated how colleagues across campus were committed to working with students in a coordinated and impactful way,” said Sean.
+“In my work for the college, I really appreciated how colleagues across campus were committed to working with students in a coordinated and impactful way,” McWilliams said.
 “However, it was often difficult to know who all the members of a student’s support team were.
 For instance, when I first started, instructors had no way to contact a student’s advisor.
 These challenges were largely because we all worked in different systems.
 The Student Sunrise project, and the move to Workday in particular, will empower our faculty and staff to share information more easily and work together to better support our students.”

 Senior change manager supporting McKelvey School of Engineering, Student Affairs and Athletics